leancodepl/corelibrary/docs/domain/03_aggregates.md

 # Aggregates

 Aggregates are part of DDD.
-To create one you have to create entity class inheriting [`IAggregateRoot`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs) or [`IAggregateRootWithoutOptimisticConcurrency`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs).
+To create one you have to create a class inheriting [`IAggregateRoot`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs) or [`IAggregateRootWithoutOptimisticConcurrency`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs).

 ## [`IAggregateRoot`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs)